museless/lightftpd/README.md

 # lightftpd

-A light-weight ftp, written by C, contain server/client.
+A light-weight ftp, written by C, contain server.